NotYourRootUser/cloud-ledger/notes/week1 sec+/VulnScan.md

 - Nessus (industry standard).

 ## Analogy
-- Like a medical checkup: finds symptoms but not the full disease — needs a specialist (pen tester) to confirm.
+- Like a medical checkup: finds symptoms but not the full disease, needs a specialist (pen tester) to confirm.